 A Total Solar Eclipse is brief and, for many, baffling if you’ve not seen one before.
 Here’s what not to do

-First-time eclipse observers often make mistakes that drastically affect their chances of seeing, or enjoying the special event that will happen in the USA on August 21.
-“Having scientists explain what you’ll see, when to look for it, and what it means to see it will make the Total Solar Eclipse a very special experience,” says Kevin Schindler, historian at Lowell Observatory, which is holding The Lowell Observatory Solar Eclipse Experience 2017 in Madras, Oregon.
-Watching it with professionals is one answer, but you can just as easily plan a trip to watch the eclipse along if you’re careful NOT to make these mistakes:
+First-time eclipse observers often make mistakes that drastically affect their chances of seeing or enjoying the special event.
+Watching in an organized event is one answer, but you can just as easily plan a trip to watch the eclipse alone if you’re careful NOT to make these eclipse-chaser mistakes:

 1 – Underestimate traffic